TahmidAnwar/Capstone-Project/README.md

-# Capstone_Project
+## Capstone_Project
-# Markerless Hand Tracking
+## Markerless Hand Motion Tracking for Quantification of Surgical Skills

 ## Description
-This project utilizes Google's MediaPipe to track surgical hand motion, extracting key points of the hand's movement in real-tim from recorded videos.
+This project utilizes Google's MediaPipe to track surgical hand motion, extracting key points of the hand's movement in real-time from recorded videos.
+Moreover, the team is also tracking hand motion in a markerbased system called PhaseSpace and the markerless system will be validated against the markerbased.
-The code was provided to the capstone team by the medical students of Barrow Neurological Institute
+The code was provided to the capstone team by the medical students of Barrow Neurological Institute.
+Its an ongoing project and the capstone team is currently working on refining another algorithm for markerless hand motion tracking in 3D.

 ## Features
 - Tracks 21 key points on the hand, including fingertips and joints.
 - Outputs 2D coordinates of hand landmarks in pixels.